 How often do we hear people say ‘I am so stressed’…very often.
 So have you figured what is it that leads you to stress?
 Is it just the work pressures or is it some hormone within you that is releasing some kind of stress hormones.
-You must be wondering there are stress hormones too?
-Well yes there are just as there are hormones that make you good- Cortisol is your stress hormone
+Yes, there are stress hormones too?
+Well they are just as the hormones that make you feel good, Cortisol is your stress hormones

-Cortisol stress hormone management system is released by the adrenal cortex glands in order to regulate our blood sugar, blood pressure and immune system.
-And while it does regulates blood sugar, blood pressure and immune system, its release at a wrong time is very harmful.
-What triggers the rise of this crucial hormone is mental, physical stress, too much insulin spikes, too much stimulants, over indulgence of processed foods and toxicity build up.
+The cortisol stress hormone management system is released by the adrenal cortex glands in order to regulate our blood sugar, blood pressure and immune system.
+And while it does regulate blood sugar, blood pressure and immune system, its release at a wrong time are very harmful.
+What triggers the rise of this crucial hormone is mental, physical stress, too much insulin spikes, too many stimulants, overindulgence of processed foods and toxicity build up.

 Sources of chronic stress include: